From 12 Direct Reports to 2 in 10 Weeks: The Leadership Layer That Prevented Coordination Chaos at $88K

 Communication overhead: more time coordinating than building

-The math: One person managing twelve = impossible at scale.
+The math: One person managing twelve is impossible at scale.
 Span of control 1:12 breaks coordination.

-Takeshi built the layer.
-Ten weeks.
+Takeshi built the layer over ten weeks.
 Promoted two to team leads.
-Span of control shifted: 1:12 → 1:2:5.
+Span of control shifted from 1:12 to 1:2:5.
 Each lead manages five to six people.
-Coordination restored.
-Takeshi freed to focus on strategy, not routing decisions.
+Coordination is restored.
+Takeshi is freed to focus on strategy, not routing decisions.

 Here’s the complete 10-week leadership layer protocol.